ammein/custom-code-editor/README.md

 ![Options Customizer](https://media.giphy.com/media/JT1C49z4ghRFIvKPx1/giphy.gif)

 ### What does it do ?
-I bring you more features that you can't live without !
-All options available for you to modified are now can be saves to each logged in user or even you could copy all the desired options and paste it to your project level module !
+It brings you more features that you can't live without !
+All options available for you to modify are now can be saves to each logged in user or even you could copy all the desired options and paste it to your project level module !
 Here are four core features for Options Customizer :
 - Copy Options
 - Undo Options
 - Save Options